Mikhail Gorbanevsky

-He served as vice president of the Society of Lovers of Russian Literature (1996).
+Gorbanevsky served as vice president of the Society of Lovers of Russian Literature (1996).
 Chairman of the Board of the Guild of Linguistic Experts on Documentation and Information Disputes (2001).
 Member of the Union of Journalists of Russia (1985).
-He is a member of the International Federation of Journalists (IFJ).
+He was a member of the International Federation of Journalists (IFJ).

-He is a full member of the Russian Geographical Society (1977) and an Academician of the Russian Academy of Natural Sciences (2007).
+He was a full member of the Russian Geographical Society (1977) and an Academician of the Russian Academy of Natural Sciences (2007).

+Gorbanevsky died on 20 September 2025, at the age of 72.